St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 breathtaking events venue.

-As part of its mission to extend a welcome to all, St Paul’s will soon begin construction of a permanent accessible entrance to the north side of
+As part of its mission to extend a welcome to all, St Paul’s is constructing a permanent accessible entrance to the north side of the Cathedral,

 St Paul’s is committed to improving access and opportunities, enabling everyone to share in the life and work of the Cathedral.
 Organisations and